Our Tree Planting Efforts – Tree Toga

 Our biggest need?
 Good residential planting sites.

-Can you host a tree?
+We are looking for planting spots in the right of way (the strip between the street and sidwalk) or front lawn, out of the way of overhead utility wires.
+Can you host a tree in your front yard?
 Can you work with your friends and neighbors to help us find places to plant trees?
 Why not make it a collaborative project on your block?
 Or make it competitive: challenge your friends across town and see whose street can host the most trees.
 Sign up to get a tree planted at a future tree planting event!

 What do we plant?

-Can’t make this year’s Tree Toga?
+Can’t make the next Tree Toga?
 Request a street tree from the City of Saratoga Springs Department of Public Works (518-587-3550, x2555), or buy a tree from a local nursery and plant your own tree.
 Click here to learn more about these planting options.
+See our Practical Info for Tree Planting and Care page for all you need to know about planting a tree in your yard.

 Still have questions?
 Email trees@sustainablesaratoga.org